Tendering Season – A real opportunity or just a sales ploy?

 To take advantage of any tendering opportunity, your business has to be tender ready.
 If it is not tender ready, you are wasting your time and money.

-And then… you waste some more because you signed up for a 12 month tender search subscription.
+And then… you waste some more because you signed up for a 12 month tender notification subscription.
 More water down the drain!

 More over, I get daily notifications on tenders released and there is no real spikes.
 The numbers are fairly consistent.